Possible chiral spin liquid state in the $S=1/2$ kagome Heisenberg model

-{\em Introduction.} The search of quantum spin liquids (QSLs) has been an active endeavour in condensed matter physics for decades~\cite{Anderson73,Anderson87,Lee08,Balents10,Savary2016,QSLRMP,Knolle2019,Broholm2020}.
-In contrast to magnetically ordered states that are characterized by spontaneous symmetry breaking and local order parameters, this novel state of matter manifests itself in other exotic ways, such as long-range quantum entanglement and fractional spin excitations.
+The search for quantum spin liquids (QSLs) has been an active endeavor in condensed matter physics for decades~\cite{Anderson73,Anderson87,Lee08,Balents10,Savary2016,QSLRMP,Knolle2019,Broholm2020}.
+In contrast to magnetically ordered states, which are characterized by spontaneous symmetry breaking and local order parameters, this novel state of matter manifests itself in other exotic ways, such as long-range quantum entanglement and fractional spin excitations, which are represented by emergent particles (spinons) and gauge fields.
 In particular, a gapped QSL must be associated with a non-trivial topological order~\cite{Wen91,Hastings2004}.
-Chiral spin liquid (CSL) is defined as a topological QSL that breaks time-reversal symmetry (TRS) and parity symmetry.
-It was first proposed by Kalmeyer and Laughlin~\cite{Kalmeyer87,Kalmeyer89} that the bosonic fractional quantum Hall state at filling factor $\nu=1/2$ might be the ground state of some frustrated Heisenberg antiferromagnets in two dimensions.
-Soon after that, Wen, Wilczek, and Zee~\cite{Wen89} introduced spin chirality $E_{123}\equiv{}\mathbf{S}_1\cdot\left(\mathbf{S}_2\times\mathbf{S}_3\right)$ to characterize such a TRS breaking QSL state, which names CSL.
+A chiral spin liquid (CSL) is defined as a topological QSL that breaks time-reversal symmetry (TRS) and parity symmetry.
+It was first proposed by Kalmeyer and Laughlin~\cite{Kalmeyer87,Kalmeyer89} that the bosonic fractional quantum Hall state with filling factor $\nu=1/2$ could be the ground state of some frustrated Heisenberg antiferromagnets in two dimensions.
+Soon after that, Wen, Wilczek, and Zee~\cite{Wen89} introduced the spin chirality $E_{123}\equiv{}\mathbf{S}_1\cdot\left(\mathbf{S}_2\times\mathbf{S}_3\right)$ to characterize such a TRS-breaking QSL state, which they named CSL.